 - Flatter and Swagger make the opponent's attack stats raise, but confuses them.

 - Mogul Khan, The Axe, a hero in Defense Of The Ancients, has this as one of his spells.
 While buffing himself up with tons of extra armor, he taunts his enemies magically such that all nearby enemies are forced to attack him, preventing them from attacking anyone else for a few seconds.

 - In Super Dodgeball for Neo Geo, characters from both teams can charge a meter to unleash an unavoidable, highly damaging team attack.
 The only way to prevent it is to lower the enemy's meter by taunting him.

-- Tidus's Provoke skill in Final Fantasy X, if successful, makes an enemy attack him only, or even drive down the enemy's accuracy.
+- Tidus's Provoke skill in Final Fantasy X, if successful, makes an enemy attack him only, or even drives down the enemy's accuracy.
 It sounds like a spell, but it's performed through a rude gesture and sometimes a verbal taunt.
 "Hey hey hey!"

 - Final Fantasy XIII has this as an ability for the Sentinel role.
 The default tank, Snow, just waves the enemy forward and says something like 'Come on!' or 'I can take it'!